 Credit risk relates to the risk that the counterparty to a financial instrument would fail to discharge its contractual obligations under the terms of the financial instrument and cause a financial loss to the Group.
-The Group's exposures to credit risk mainly arises from granting credit to charterers in the ordinary course of its operations, a receivable from an interest-bearing note issued by a third party and deposits or other financial assets placed with financial institutions.
+The Group's exposures to credit risk mainly arises from granting credit to charterers in the ordinary course of its operations, loan receivables to third parties and deposits or other financial assets placed with financial institutions.